aha-project/aha-project.github.io/index.md

  * --verbose : print additional information to console while running, but not as much as debug.
 Useful for troubleshooting issues with input files.
  * --single : use single lines between nodes with multiple connections
  * --bigfont : use 18pt font instead of the default 12pt font (good for demos)
+ * --forceJMenu : on macs, force use of normal JMenu rather than using the traditional macOS menubar at the top of the screen
+ * --notheme : attempt to minimize theming information set on gui components so that the OS theme will be used.
+Unsupported / components may be oddly sized.
+ * --noforcescale : ignore the app attempting to force the scale down to 100% to avoid several existing graphstream bugs.
+ * --updateFile : update a given inputFile with information about attacksurface/threats from internet sources (presently aDolus)
  * scorefile=scorefile.csv : use the scorefile specified after the equals sign
  * inputFile=inputFile.csv : use the inputFile specified after the equals sign
+ * credsFile=inputFile.csv : use the credsFile for the credentials to update the input file (used with --updateFile) specified after the equals sign

 Example of AHA-GUI running: